-- provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a career and technical education program, in making informed plans and decisions about future education and career opportunities and programs of study, which may include - a. introductory courses or activities focused on career exploration and career awareness, including non-traditional fields; - b. readily available career and labor market information, including information on - i. occupational supply and demand; - ii. educational requirements; - iii. other information on careers aligned to State, local, or Tribal (as applicable) economic priorities; and - iv. employment sectors; - c. programs and activities related to the development of student graduation and career plans; - d. career guidance and academic counselors that provide information on postsecondary education and career options; - e. any other activity that advances knowledge of career opportunities and assists students in making informed decisions about future education and employment goals, including non-traditional fields; or - f. providing students with strong experience in, and comprehensive understanding of, all aspects of an industry; - provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals, which may include - a. professional development on supporting individualized academic and career and technical education instructional approaches, including the integration of academic and career and technical education standards and curricula; - b. professional development on ensuring labor market information is used to inform the programs, guidance, and advisement offered to students, including information provided under section 15(e)(2)(C) of the Wagner-Peyser Act (29 U.S.C.
-49l-2(e)(2)(C)); - c. providing teachers, faculty, school leaders, administrators, specialized instructional support
+- Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a career and technical education program, in making informed plans and decisions about future education and career opportunities and programs of study, which may include - a. introductory courses or activities focused on career exploration and career awareness, including non-traditional fields; - b. readily available career and labor market information, including information on - i. occupational supply and demand; - ii. educational requirements; - iii. other information on careers aligned to State, local, or Tribal (as applicable) economic priorities; and - iv. employment sectors; - c. programs and activities related to the development of student graduation and career plans; - d. career guidance and academic counselors that provide information on postsecondary education and career options; - e. any other activity that advances knowledge of career opportunities and assists students in making informed decisions about future education and employment goals, including non-traditional fields; or - f. providing students with strong experience in, and comprehensive understanding of, all aspects of an industry. - 2.
+Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals, which may include- - a. professional development on supporting individualized academic and career and technical education instructional approaches, including the integration of academic and career and technical education standards and curricula; - b. professional development on ensuring labor market information is used to inform the programs, guidance, and advisement offered to students, including information provided under section 15(e)(2)(C) of the Wagner-Peyser Act (29 U.S.C.
+49l-2(e)(2)(C)); - c. providing teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals, as appropriate, with opportunities to advance knowledge, skills, and understanding of all aspects of an industry, including the latest workplace equipment, technologies, standards, and credentials; - supporting school leaders and administrators in managing career and technical education programs in the schools, institutions, or local educational agencies of such school leaders or administrators; - e. supporting the implementation of strategies to improve student achievement and close gaps in student participation and performance in career and technical education programs; - f. providing teachers, faculty, specialized instructional support personnel, career guidance and academic counselors, principals, school leaders, or paraprofessionals, as appropriate, with opportunities to advance knowledge, skills, and understanding in pedagogical practices, including, to the extent the eligible recipient determines that such evidence is